wp-plugins/blocks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple and flexible content management block.
+Simple and flexible content management block with a [shortcode].

 == Description ==

 Simple and flexible content management block.
+Generate [shortcode] for content that will be repeated in various areas of your website.
+Write once, paste your [shortcode] everywhere you want it to be displayed!

 = Key Features =

 * Easy to use
-* reusable content blocks with [shortcodes]
+* Reusable content blocks with a simple [shortcode]
-* paste the generated [shortcodes] to anywhere you want the block content added.
+* Paste the generated [shortcode] to anywhere you want the block content to be displayed.
+* Edit your block content in one place and it will be updated everywhere you had your [shortcode].

 = Please note*** =